 If a license or agreement is going to be submitted, begin the process at least 120 days in advance of the actual transfer to allow time for document submission, review and decision.

-If you need to submit a TAA for review the Agreement Questionnaire for U.S. Government Export Applications can be found at:
+Submit a TAA for review: Agreement Questionnaire for U.S. Government Export Applications

 Complete the form and submit it to your DECA.
 The LPL DECA will work with the university Export Control Officer (ECO) to prepare a DRAFT TAA for review.
 Or if you prefer, contact your DECA directly to arrange a meeting with the university Export Control Officer to discuss the project in detail and allow the ECO to gather the required information for drafting a TAA.

 Export Control Indicators in Non-Disclosure Agreements (NDAs) and Proprietary Information Agreements (PIAs)